Save Money while Raising Pre-Move Cash

 Have something that you think would be of great value to someone else?
 A great way to earn extra money is by selling your unwanted goods online.
-When you use online auctions, you are given the opportunity to showcase your items for sale to the world, not just your own neighborhood.
+When you use an online auction or public listing, you are given the opportunity to showcase your items for sale to the world, not just your own neighborhood.

 - Visit the individual auction site for specific details on payments and requirements.

 - Take extra time to properly describe your item and include a good quality photo to increase your chances of selling.